 Master core technical management skills

-The six core courses provide students with the broad managerial foundation necessary to achieve a position in technical management and set them up for success.
+The three core courses provide students with the broad managerial foundation necessary to achieve a position in technical management and set them up for success.
 Each course provides the student with applicable insights on how to employ their background in quantitative analysis to lead teams, manage risk, and overcome organizational challenges.

 Learning Outcomes

-In the MMSc-MOT program, you will:
+In the MMSc- Business Analytics program, you will:

 - Empower yourself by strengthening your reputation as a credible and competent management or leadership candidate, backed by the knowledge needed to step into the role of manager with confidence and your proud association with a world-leading institution and its network of esteemed graduates.